aws-solutions-library-samples/guidance-for-developing-data-and-ai-foundation-with-amazon-sagemaker/docs/main/solutions-deployment.md

 * [make](https://www.gnu.org/software/make/)
 * [jq](https://stedolan.github.io/jq/)

 *Note: Make sure the machine you are deploying from has up to 15 GB free space to deploy the entire solution.
 We have included a clean up script (module 21) to clean up the cache in the local machine after deployment.*

+> [!CAUTION]
+> We are using the latest version 5 for the AWS Terraform provider (v 5.100) in every module of this solution.
+Please do not update providers to the latest version 6 as it will break the deployment process.

 ### Clone the code base